Beware! Pedestrian Accidents and Deaths are on the Rise in Florida!

 13. Be alert for “backup” lights in parking areas and in parallel parking lanes.

 15. Hold hands with minor children and the elderly at crosswalks.

 16. Look out for bicycles.

 A pedestrian accident will likely involve the police and insurance companies, investigators and lawyers.
 It could also involve both civil and criminal legal issues.
 The lawyers at Lesser, Lesser, Landy & Smith, PLLC have many years of experience dealing with pedestrian accidents and injuries.
 We are always available to help you and your loved ones with these issues.
-Please call our offices if you have any questions regarding this article and your rights as a pedestrian or a motorist.
+Please call our offices if you have any questions regarding this article and your rights as a victim of a pedestrian accident or a motorist.